Online tutoring: Concept and definitions

 Most commonly, however, individual learners or their parents either purchase tutoring time with a private vendor of online tutoring service.
 Such time may also be made available through the purchase of a book, access to a library, a textbook publisher, or enrollment in a particular school or school system.
-This is known as one-on-one tutoring.
+This is known as one-on-one or private tutoring.

 Asynchronous online tutoring is tutoring offered in a format in which the learner submits a question and the tutor responds at a later time.
 This is appropriate to detailed review of writing, for instance.
 It also enables cautious learners to retain control over how they submit questions and request assistance.
 The learner and the tutor need not be online at the same time.

 Synchronous online tutoring involves a shared interface, such that both the tutor and the learner (or a group of learners) are online at the same time.
-This requires implementation of browser-based software and may or may not require the learner to download proprietary software.
-Some online tutoring services use telephonic or VOIP communication, and/or video communication.
-WebRTC technology is making it easier to tutor online by delivering live video and audio streaming through the browser.
-This eliminates the common friction points for user in terms of signing up, inviting students, and downloading external plugins.
+This may or may not require the implementation of browser-based software and/or the learner to download proprietary software.
+Some online tutoring services may also use telephonic or VOIP communication, and/or video communication.

 There are a number of private firms that provide online tutoring.
 A third-party online tutoring service offering asynchronous one-on-one tutoring was available as early as 1996.